Ashloraptor/Regex-Reference/Develop/gist-template.md

 * ```?``` matches either zero or one time

 Curly brackets can also be used in different ways outside of requiring a minimum and maximum range.
 Having one number in brackets will match the pattern only as many times as specified by the value of the number.
 Placing a comma after the number will turn that value into the minimum.

-### OR Operator
-When not capturing a range of characters, but wanting to capture any of a particular series, we may use the OR operator, ```|```, between the characters we will accept in that series.

 ### Character Classes